-One other popular measurement is the CSAT score, or customer satisfaction score.
-CSAT is often used in lieu or in tandem with NPS by many businesses.
-In this post, we’ll take a closer look at CSAT and explore what role it plays in the call center.
+In this post, we’ll take a closer look at CSAT and explore what role it plays in your contact center.

 How is CSAT measured?

-To measure CSAT, businesses directly ask the applicable customer base to rate their satisfaction of an event, product or service.
-This typically comes in the form of a survey communicated through some channel to the customer (direct mail, email, phone, etc).
+To measure CSAT, directly ask your customer base to rate their satisfaction with an event, product, or service you provide.
+You’ll typically do this via a survey communicated to the customer using a channel such as direct mail, email, or phone.

 The exact wording of the CSAT question and the corresponding rating system used in surveys varies from organization to organization.
 This means that there is no industry-standard way to measure CSAT.
 A few commonly used questions include: